fadden/CiderPress2/ndocs/Manual-cp2.md

 the INFO chunk must be prefixed with "info:", and those stored in the (optional) META chunk must be prefixed with "meta:".

-INFO chunk keys:
+INFO chunk keys (some are not available in v1/v2 images):

 name                     | acc | description
 ------------------------ | --- | -----------
-info:version             | ro  | numeric
+info:info_version        | ro  | numeric
 info:disk_type           | ro  | numeric
 info:write_protected     | r/w | boolean; "true" marks disk as write-protected for emulators
 info:synchronized        | ro  | boolean